evansbenj/SulaRAD/8_Fst_sliding_window.md

 ```

-And I wrote a wrapper for the jacknife.R script as well:
+And I wrote a wrapper for the jacknife.R script as well (Wrapper_for_Abbababa_jacknife.pl):

 ```perl
 #!/usr/bin/env perl